 The idea that the world is only 6,000 years old imposes a taboo on looking too deeply.
 Any appearance of history must be dismissed as a consequence of creating the world, or as the prerogative of an arbitrary Creator who could make things appear however he chose.
 It seems futile to ask, “How did this state come into being?”
 Inquiry is shut down – very often at the first fence.
 There is a fear that if one asks open-ended questions about the history of the solar system, the majesty will vanish, and one will end up concluding that nothing was created.

-As this section of the website seeks to demonstrate, rejection of creationist dogma need not imply that the solar system could not have originated in creation, even though it must have once looked very different and been chemically simpler.
-Here we look into the earliest datable events of the solar system.
-The oldest known objects are meteorites, and it has long been assumed that the least altered of them are remnants of a primeval cloud of dust and gas, called the ‘solar nebula’.
+As the following pages seek to demonstrate, rejection of creationist dogma need not imply that the solar system could not have originated in creation, even though it must once have looked very different and been chemically simpler.
+Here we look as far back as we can go.
+The oldest known objects are meteorites, and it has long been assumed that the least altered are remnants of a primeval cloud of dust and gas, called the ‘solar nebula’.
 However, recent research has shown this to be incorrect.
 Meteorites and the asteroids from which they derive are fragments of larger bodies, not smaller ones, and some of these parental bodies originated from still larger ones – objects the size of planets.
 The solar system seems older than its oldest datable objects.
 But how can that be?

 The first article [headings above the summaries give links] considers whether what we know about the planets accords with the belief that they came into existence naturally.
 The second focuses on the origin of asteroids, moons and comets.

 - Regions such as the main asteroid belt and the Kuiper Belt have too little mass to be consistent with the hypothesis that everything originated from a solar nebula.